Trusted WordPress tutorials, when you need them most.

 Add Custom Code Snippet for Sponsored Post Suffix in WPCode

-When you study the code you’ll notice that we’ve made just two changes.
+When you study the code, you’ll notice that there are just 2 changes.

-We added a single letter space before the sponsored text, and then we switched the order to display $title first.
+We added a single letter space before the sponsored text so that it wouldn’t touch the actual post title, and then we switched the order to display $title first.

 Preview of Sponsored Post Suffix with Custom CSS

-We hope this article helped you to learn how to add a sponsored post prefix to post titles in WordPress.
-You might also like to learn the right way to create an email newsletter or see our comparison of the best email marketing services.
+We hope this article helped you learn how to add a sponsored post prefix to post titles in WordPress.
+Next, you might also like to learn how to insert ads within your post content or our expert picks of the best WordPress ad management plugins and solutions.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.